tibercus/django-labeling/README.md

 ## Setup on a local machine

+You may want to set up a project in PyCharm Professional, since it has support for Django projects.
+If you are, check instructions in the next section below first.

-1. Clone this project to a desired directory and checout to `dev` brhach to see the latest features in development:
+1. Clone this project to a desired directory and checkout to `dev` branch to see the latest features in development:
 ```shell
 git clone git@github.com:tibercus/django-labeling.git
 git checkout dev